A particle's perspective on screening mechanisms: Screening effects in the Jordan frame

 This result agrees with the one found in the Einstein frame, as can be seen by comparing dimensionless observables.
 Taking the ratio of the gravitational and electric forces for the pure dynamical scale breaking case in the Jordan frame, we find

 Using the definition of $A^{2}(\varphi)=\tMpl^2/F(\varphi)$, we obtain the exact same result as in the Einstein frame,

 Therefore, we see that screening the non-minimally coupled field always tends to change the local Planck mass value, affecting the strength of all gravity-related forces.
-However, if the matter sector generates the masses by a dynamical scale symmetry breaking, this mass will also depend on the background density, canceling the direction of the Planck mass shift, obtaining the constant result we found in the Einstein frame.
-This has strong implications since although this field evades all fifth forces, its inertial mass will be affected by screening mechanisms, which can be easily tested against nuclear processes in different backgrounds.
+However, if the matter sector generates the masses by a dynamical scale symmetry breaking, all fields will be invariant to such changes.